Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - [ ] **M2012**: Operations that are exposed through private previews *MUST NOT* be described in the [public GitHub repository](https://github.com/Azure/azure-rest-api-specs).
 They *MUST* be described in the [private GitHub repository](https://github.com/Azure/azure-rest-api-specs-pr) instead.

-- [ ] **M2013**: The value of the ["x-ms-client-name"](https://github.com/Azure/autorest/tree/master/docs/extensions#x-ms-client-name) and ["x-ms-discriminator-value"](https://github.com/Azure/autorest/tree/master/docs/extensions#x-ms-discriminator-value) *MUST NOT* be the same as the model property or the model name, otherwise the purpose is defeated.

-- [ ] **M2014**: For specifications describing the Management Plane of ARM, "subscriptionId" & "api-version" *MUST* always be defined in the global parameters section.

 - [ ] **M2015**: For a Given Resource, GET/PUT/PATCH *MUST* return the same "Resource" Model.

-- [ ] **M2016**: For PATCH operation, every property in the model for the request body *MUST* be optional and the property *MUST NOT* provide any default value.
-The absence of default values applies recursively to complex properties in the model definition.

-- [ ] **M2017**: A PUT operation request body schema should be the same as its 200 response schema, to allow reusing the same entity between GET and PUT.
-If the schema of the PUT request body is a superset of the GET response body, there must be a PATCH operation to make the resource updatable.

-- [ ] **M2018**: A parameter or a model property having an `"enum": []` constraint, *MUST* have an  ["x-ms-enum"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-enum) extension and the extension's "modelAsString" property *MUST* be set to `false` where applicable.

-- [ ] **M2019**: Every "Resource" Model *MUST* be tagged with ["x-ms-azure-resource"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-azure-resource).
-This will indicate Autorest to make the Resource model inherit from the Resource definition in the client runtime.

-- [ ] **M2020**: A "Resource" model definition *MUST* have "id", "name" and "type" properties marked as `"readOnly": true` in its model hierarchy.

 - [ ] **M2021**: The "location" property of "Resource" model definition in ARM, *MUST* have ["x-ms-mutability": ["create", "read"]](https://github.com/Azure/autorest/tree/master/docs/extensions#x-ms-mutability) extension.
 Usually the "location" property is also a required property of the model definition.

 - [ ] **M2022**: Every operation in the swagger specification *MUST* have an ["x-ms-examples"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/x-ms-examples.md) extension applied with scenarios that provide the *MINIMUM* AND *MAXIMUM* properties of the request and response payload.
 Please feel free to provide more example scenarios for a particular operation.

-- [ ] **M2023**: a Swagger specification *MUST* use `"x-ms-codegeneration-settings": { "name": "<ServiceName>Client" }` for providing a better name to the generated client.

 - [ ] **M2024**: Operations that return a single page and have the response schema {"value": [Array of items] }, *MUST* apply the ["x-ms-pageable"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-pageable) with it's `"nextLinkName"` property explicitly set to `"null"`.
 This will ensure that value property gets unwrapped into an IEnumerable.

-- [ ] **M2025**: If the `"nextLinkName"` property of the ["x-ms-pageable"](https://github.com/Azure/azure-rest-api-specs/blob/master/documentation/swagger-extensions.md#x-ms-pageable) extension is defined with a value, then the Model definition *MUST* also have a property named with the same value for nextLink.

-- [ ] **M2026**: Model types (request body, response body, complex model properties) *MUST NOT* be defined inline.
-They *MUST* be defined explicitly in the `"defintions: { . . . }` section of the swagger specification.

-- [ ] **M2027**: If a property or a parameter has an `"enum": []` constraint and it also has a `"default"` value then the default value *MUST* be one of the values specified in the enum.
-It is *RECOMMENDED* that the default value be the first element in the "enum" array.

-- [ ] **M2028**: The value of [`x-ms-client-name` extension](https://github.com/Azure/autorest/blob/master/Documentation/swagger-extensions.md#x-ms-client-name) *MUST NOT* be an empty string, because it will be used as the identifier of the artifact in the generated client.

 - [ ] **M2029**: Every path in the `"paths": { . . . }` object *MUST* be unique and *MUST NOT* be equivalent.
   - `/paths/path1/{param1}` and `/paths/path1/{param2}` are equivalent paths and are *NOT* allowed.